-Signature of Student Date town School District Extra-Curricular Code of Conduct this form.
-I accept my respons town School District Extra-Curricular Code of Conduct bilities to them.
-I request and give my permission by and all Extra-Curricular activities.
+Signature of Student

+I have read and understand the Levittown School District Extra-Curricular Code of Conduct and this form.
+I accept my responsibilities to them.
+I request and give my permission for to participate in any and all Extra-Curricular activities.